 - To ensure that a list of references is provided in IEEE reference style.

 - To declare any real or apparent conflicting or competing interest at any stage during the publication process that could be considered or viewed as exerting an undue influence on his/her duties.

-- To alert SEI in case if a significant error in their publication is identified and correct any errors prior or subsequent to publication of their work.
+- To alert this journal in case a significant error in their publication is identified and provide retraction or correction of any mistake prior or after publication of their work.